Normalization for planar string diagrams and a quadratic equivalence algorithm: Monoidal categories and string diagrams

-\begin{definition} For a diagram $D$ which admits a right or left exchange move at height $n \in [D.N-1]$, its \textit{right exchange} $D_{\R,n}$ or \textit{left exchange} $D_{\L,n}$, respectively, is defined to be identical to $D$, except at heights $n$, $n+1$ as follows: {
+\begin{defi} For a diagram $D$ which admits a left or right exchange move at height $n \in [D.N-1]$, its \textit{left exchange} $D_{\L,n}$ or \textit{right exchange} $D_{\R,n}$, respectively, is defined to be identical to $D$, except at heights $n$, $n+1$ as follows: {